The South (Tóibín novel): Edition changes

+Development

 The idea for The South came to Tóibín in 1982 whilst on a train from Dublin to his native town of Enniscorthy.
 He observed a fellow passenger, a well-dressed woman "rich—not gaudy rich, but old rich", whom he took to be a Protestant.
 She continued to figure in his mind.

 He spent three years working on the novel, by night and at the weekend.